gritsiem/DS_Assignment_2/README.md

 Seller - Login is done assuming unique usernames.
 The feedback is actually updated in DB only when the user wants to see their rating and not in real time.
 Bad and empty client inputs are handled, or otherwise validated.
 In one session, some information is persisted in server (seller id, logged in status).
 It is assumed the client does not have any idea about the server functionalities when it connects.

+Buyer -Same as seller login is doneassuming unique usernames.
+And in a session, some information is persisted in the server.

 DB - For connecting to PostgreSQL, it is assumed it uses sockets and TCP/IP underneath the library API (based on the documentaion)

 Evaluation - The evaluation is carried out only using read functions (fetching products or cart items).

 # What doesn't work
 There are a few edge cases that are not handled.
 The seller can upload same product multiple times with all details same as long as ID is autoincremented.
 Ideally, the quantity should be increased.
+But similar edge case for adding an item to the cart is handled.
+In Buyer, one edge case where the number of specific products should be less than or equal to the quantiy of the product is not handled.